Pr0j3c7t0dd-Ltd/ee-brownbag-ai-todo-clone/prompts/product-owner.md

 [With o1-preview in ChatGPT interface..]

 You are an expert App Product Owner.
 I would like you to write a detailed PRD document that details the requirements for a Trello clone iOS app using SwiftUI and SwiftData for persistence.
 This app should allow users to manage tasks in an organized way, similar to Trello's board-based task management system.
 Users should be able to create, view, and manage tasks through an intuitive, visually appealing UI.
 Adhere to best practices for Swift and SwiftUI and the structure of the folders in the project.
-Do NOT write any code or psudo code in the document.
+Do NOT write any code or pseudo code in the document.

 Add drag and drop functionality to the cards in the app.
 The cards should be able to be dragged from one list to another.
 The cards should be able to be dragged within the same list.
 The cards should be able to be dragged to a different board.
 The cards should be able to be dragged to a different list on a different board.